spboxer3/CrossSession-Sandbox/PRIVACY_POLICY.md

 ### `declarativeNetRequest`

 - **Why:** To enable the "CORS Bypass" feature for developers.
 - **Usage:** Used **only** when you explicitly enable "CORS Bypass" on a specific sandbox.
-It allows the extension to modify network response headers (e.g., `Access-Control-Allow-Origin`) to facilitate cross-origin resource sharing for development purposes.
+It allows the extension to modify network headers (e.g., removing `Referer`/`Origin` from requests, injecting `Access-Control-Allow-*` in responses) to facilitate cross-origin resource sharing for development purposes.

 ## 3. Data Security